5 officers shot in east central Minnesota, suspect not in custody

 Glendorado Township is located about 60 miles northwest of Minneapolis.

 Details are limited and this is a developing story.
-WCCO's Beret Leone is on the scene and we'll share more information as soon as we get it.
+WCCO's Beret Leone and John Lauritsen are on the scene and we'll share more information as soon as we get it.

 for more features.